mzazon/awesome-cloud-projects/aws/cost-governance-automation-config/cost-governance-automation-config.md

 The solution's strength lies in its event-driven architecture that responds to configuration changes in real-time while also performing scheduled assessments for comprehensive coverage.
 By implementing multiple detection mechanisms - idle resource identification, unattached volume cleanup, and compliance-based triggers - the system addresses the most common sources of cloud waste that typically account for 20-30% of total cloud spend according to the [AWS Well-Architected Cost Optimization Pillar](https://docs.aws.amazon.com/wellarchitected/latest/cost-optimization-pillar/welcome.html).

 The integration of safety measures, such as automatic snapshot creation before volume deletion and tag-based tracking, ensures that cost optimizations don't compromise data integrity or operational requirements.
 The notification system provides transparency into automated actions while allowing for manual override when business requirements justify apparent inefficiencies.
+The solution follows the [AWS Prescriptive Guidance for deleting unused EBS volumes](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/delete-unused-amazon-elastic-block-store-amazon-ebs-volumes-by-using-aws-config-and-aws-systems-manager.html) with additional safety measures and comprehensive reporting.

 > **Security Note**: All remediation actions are logged through CloudTrail and require appropriate IAM permissions following [AWS security best practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html).
 Consider implementing approval workflows for high-impact actions like instance termination in production environments.